-The Department of Chemistry at Indian Institute of Technology Roorkee invites applications from highly motivated candidates for faculty positions at the level of Assistant Professor in all disciplines with teaching interest in physical chemistry and organic chemistry.
+The Department of Chemistry at Indian Institute of Technology Roorkee invites applications from highly motivated candidates for faculty positions at the level of Assistant Professor in all disciplines with teaching interests in organic chemistry and physical chemistry.

 - Organic Photochemistry

 - Medicinal Chemistry

 - Carbohydrate Chemistry